Are you looking for a simple and effective calisthenics workout for abs?

 Common anti-flexion exercises include deadlifts, and barbell rows (where you don’t want your spine to bend under heavy loads).

-Okay, so now that you know the best way to train your core, let’s go over the best calisthenic ab workout that uses these principles.
+Okay, so now that you know the best way to train your core, let’s go over the best calisthenic ab exercises.

-The 5 Best Calisthenics Core and Ab Exercises To Include In Your Workout
+The 5 Best Calisthenics Ab Exercises To Include In Your Workout Routine

-The five best calisthenic exercises for your core and abs are:
+The five most effective calisthenics exercises for your core and abs are:

 - The Hollow Body Hold